Tony Gwynn: Batting style

 Gwynn was able to hit the ball to all fields, but liked to hit balls the opposite way to the left, between third base and shortstop.
 He dubbed it the "5.5 hole", since baseball scorekeeping designates third base using a 5 and shortstop with a 6.
 Gwynn preferred an outside pitch, waiting as long as possible and using his strong wrists to quickly hit the ball.
 He was not considered a home run hitter, reaching double-figures just five times, but he was a gap hitter with power to drive hits between outfielders.
 Opposing outfielders typically played him deep.
 Gwynn became a complete hitter after following Ted Willams' advice to drive inside pitches instead of finessing them, which Gwynn learned he could do without sacrificing his average.
 He initially thought that home runs were "boring", and he concentrated on his craft of making contact.
 However, Williams said Gwynn was "wasting an opportunity", and convinced him to turn on inside fastballs more and capitalize on his strength and power pitchers pitching him inside.
 Applying Williams' approach, Gwynn employed the entire field, and was no longer satisfied with mostly hitting to left field.
 His home runs increased, and he drove in more runs.
-Forty-three of his 135 career home runs were in his final three full seasons (1997–99).
-Gwynn credited his later improvement to Williams and his book, The Science of Hitting, which he said that he read "four or five times a year".
+Forty-three of his 135 career home runs were in his final three full seasons (1997–1999).
+Gwynn credited his later improvement to Williams and his book The Science of Hitting, which he said that he read "four or five times a year".
 He and Williams became friends, and they often talked for hours about hitting.
 Gwynn lamented not having met Williams earlier and possibly adjusting his hitting approach sooner.
+Gary Sheffield, who was traded to the Padres in 1992, credited Gwynn's hitting instruction for raising his season batting average to .330 (up from a previous high of .294) and hence winning a batting title over his teammate Gwynn that year.